SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Example: `%roll 2d6`
     - Aliases: r

-- **%rps** `<@user: Optional>`
+- **%rps** `<@member: Optional>`
-    - Info: Plays a game of Rock, Paper, Scissors with the mentioned user.
-If you don't mention a user, you will play against Tabuu 3.0 himself.
+    - Info: Plays a game of Rock, Paper, Scissors with the mentioned Member.
+If you don't mention a Member, you will play against Tabuu 3.0 himself.
     - Example: `%rps @Phxenix`
     - Aliases: rockpaperscissors, rochambeau, roshambo